Ski now, pay over time with Affirm

 5 Tips to Reduce the Effects of High Altitude | Ski.com

-If you're skiing out west this winter, you're going to be experiencing elevation ranging from 6,000 to 12,000 feet.
+If you’re planning to ski out west this winter, chances are you’ll be exploring elevations between 6,000 to 12,000 feet.
 How high you ski in the mountains can depend on your ability level, but many resorts offer high-alpine blues and greens.

 Related: How to Plan Your First Ski Trip

 At higher elevations, there is less oxygen and less humidity than at sea level, which can cause a variety of unpleasant symptoms for low-landers if not properly addressed.
-To help you acclimate smoothly to the high altitude and enjoy every minute of your ski vacation, we compiled a list of tips.
+To help you acclimate smoothly to the high altitude and enjoy every minute of your ski vacation, we’ve compiled these 5 essential high-altitude skiing tips.

 Tips for avoiding altitude sicknessMammoth Mountain Summit Elevation - 11,053 feet above sea level | Photo: Thomas Galvez